99S7CK1GC/autonomous-firefighter-robot/README.md

 > **ART** (Arduino Robotic Training) — organized by **Wameedh Scientific Club**

 A dual-mode Arduino robot built for the ART competition.
-It operates in two modes: an **autonomous line-following + obstacle avoidance** mode, and a **Bluetooth-controlled manual mode** with a custom MIT App Inventor remote and a fire-extinguishing pump.
+It operates in two modes: an **autonomous line-following + obstacle avoidance** mode, and a **Bluetooth-controlled manual mode** with a custom KODULAR APP Controller remote and a fire-extinguishing pump.

 ---